 - .125 inch Kerf Saw Blade with .625 inch Arbor

-- This kerf saw can save up to .25″ on the wood loss for each cut.
+- A thin kerf saw can save up to .25″ on the wood loss for each cut.

 - Tooth style:15-degree ATB, 20-degree face hook

-- This is a ‘all-purpose’ blade which can be used to make rip-cuts or also make cross-cuts or trim plywoods or any other boards with a thickness of up to 2 inches
+- This woodworker II is an ‘all-purpose’ blade that can use to make rip-cuts or also make crosscuts or trim plywoods or any other boards with a thickness of up to 2 inches.

 - Made in the USA

-- To have them sharpened back to original tolerance it is possible to send the blade back into the Forest
+- It is possible to send the blade back into the Forest

-- Minimum kerf can save .125 inch of material on each cut
+- Minimum Kerf can save .125 inches of material on each cut

-- From the least to no – jump, burning, splintering, or tear-out is seen
+- From the least to no – jump, burning, splintering, or tear-out saw

 - Very expensive